Rauttis/factorio-aws-ecs-cdk/README.md

 # factorio-aws-ecs-cdk

-AWS CDK projects that deploys the infrastructure needed to run Factorio in ECS.
+AWS CDK project that deploys the infrastructure needed to run Factorio in ECS.

 The stack creates:
 - EFS for storing saves